Designing Algorithms Empowered by Language Models: An Analytical Framework, Case Studies, and Insights: Case studies and insights: parallel decomposition

 The above analysis can be extended to the case with parallelism, which is especially relevant to the end-to-end latency of the overall algorithm.
-Considering parallel LLM calls for homogeneous sub-tasks in an ideal setting where no additional cost is induced by parallelism, we have $\cost = \cost(\text{sub-tasks}) + \cost(\text{aggregation})$, where
+Considering parallel LLM calls for homogeneous sub-tasks in an ideal setting where parallelism incurs no additional cost, we have

 according to Eq.~\eqref{eq:cost_idealized_parallelism}.
-For large $m$ such that $k \le p$, we have $\lceil k / p \rceil = 1$, and thus $\cost(\text{sub-tasks}) \le \costpre(\lensys + m) + \costdec(\lensys + m, \len_{\dec})$ is monotonely \emph{increasing} in $m$.
+For large $m$ such that $k \le p$, we have $\lceil k / p \rceil = 1$, and thus $\cost(\text{sub-tasks}) \le \costllm(\lensys + m, \len_{\dec})$ is monotonely \emph{increasing} in $m$.
 On the other hand, for sufficiently small $m$ and hence large $k$, we have $\lceil k / p \rceil \approx k / p$, and thus the upper bound for $\cost(\text{sub-tasks})$ can be approximated by